Is LASIK Right for You?

 These state-of-the-art technologies work together to deliver a safe and effective LASIK experience, resulting in improved vision for our patients.

 Lose the lenses – call today for a free consulation

 Georgia Ophthalmologists collaborates with Lions Lighthouse Recycle for Sight, an organization that collects and distributes used eyeglasses to those in need.
 Consider donating your glasses to this noble cause after while achieving your best #VisionforLife.

 Dr. Jose Bigles is a fellowship trained refractive surgeon who has mastered the Blade-free LASIK technique.
 If you have questions about whether or not you are a good candidate for LASIK, please contact our office for a complimentary LASIK consultation.LEARN MORE

-Where will my laser eye surgery be performed, and how long will my recovery be?
+Where will my laser eye procedure be performed, and how long will my recovery be?

-LASIK eye surgery requires only topical anesthetic drops.
+LASIK requires only topical anesthetic drops.
 After the laser reshapes the cornea, the flap is replaced and serves as a natural bandage for the healing process.